Translate

 “Yeah.
 Yeah, I’m here.
 Let’s go.”

-“I don’t care,” she says.
+“I don’t care about the kitchen,” she snapped, straining against him.
 “We’ll talk about it outside.”

-“We’re not both making it.”
+“We’re not both making it out of here.”

 “Yes, we are.”